-The Idle Hands are prolific song writers and the recording catalogue consists of 6 self-released studio albums, 1 live album and a 4 cd box-set which contained the 1998 - 2004 albums.
-The 3 studio albums since 2009 have seen the band raise their professional profile significantly, with each of these albums receiving consistent 'top-marks' reviews and growing national recognition.
-The new 'Feeding The Machine' cd is already receiving critical acclaim with significant international airplay and exceptional reviews since it's release in June 2014.
+The Idle Hands were prolific song writers and the recording catalogue consisted of 6 self-released studio albums, 1 live album and a 4 cd box-set which contained the 1998 - 2004 albums.
+The 3 studio albums since 2009 have saw the band raise their professional profile significantly, with each of these albums receiving consistent 'top-marks' reviews and growing national recognition.
+Their final album 'Feeding The Machine' received critical acclaim with significant international airplay and exceptional reviews when it was released in June 2014.

-"AN EXCEPTIONAL NEW 12 TRACK ALBUM FROM THE MASTERS OF BRITISH HARD ROCK BLUES"
+"AN EXCEPTIONAL 12 TRACK ALBUM FROM THE MASTERS OF BRITISH HARD ROCK BLUES"

 From Chesterfield 'The Idle Hands' are a cut above the average blues rock band and have proved this on the new album 'Feeding The Machine'.
 Fronting the band on vocals, harmonica and percussion is the dynamic and flamboyant Phil Allen.
 Dave Robinson runs the action on 'super Strat' guitar, while the power houses of the rhythm section are Jamie Burns on bass and backing vocals and Paul Heydon on drums.
 All the tracks on the album are self penned.

 The intro' to the album gives you a raw and rockin' blues number, 'Fever', introducing the talents of Dave on guitar and Phil on blues harp.
 Following this, 'The Devil And The Deep Blue' is an 'in the groove' blues rock track with some great rhythms.
 Moving towards rock n' roll, 'Get Up And Dance' adds a different flavour.
 'Read Your Mind' however, is a classic rock number with great vocals from Phil, with a bit of funky stuff towards the end which all adds to the interest.